A brief pang

 this is probably my favorite painting i've done. for a couple of reasons, the first being my undying love for the little prince, my second being my undying love for nathan alexander haskell.

-most of the paintings i did when i realized that painting is the most incredible did to do had to do with a concept i was pretty besotted with called "sehnsucht." like most concepts that strike a chord, it is german and untranslatable a
+most of the paintings i did when i realized that painting is the most incredible did to do had to do with a concept i was pretty besotted with called "sehnsucht." like most concepts that strike a chord, it is german and untranslatable and pretentious as fuck.

 but. my understanding of it, when i painted this around four years ago, went something like this: sehnsucht is somewhat akin to nostalgia. it's the itch we feel for the womb, for a savior, for a sense - an absolute and unquestioning sense - of belonging.